voxpupuli/puppet-icinga2/README.md

 Either `present` or `absent`.
 Defines if the feature `statusdata` should be enabled.
 Defaults to `present`.

 ##### `status_path`
 Absolute path to the status.dat file.
-Default depends on platform:
+Defaults depend on platform:
 * Linux: `/var/cache/icinga2/status.dat`
 * Windows: `C:/ProgramData/icinga2/var/cache/icinga2/status.dat`

 ##### `object_path`
 Absolute path to the object.cache file.
-Default depends on platform:
+Defaults depend on platform:
 * Linux: `/var/cache/icinga2/object.cache`
 * Windows: `C:/ProgramData/icinga2/var/cache/icinga2/object.cache`

 ##### `update_interval`
 Interval in seconds to update both status files.
 You can also specify it in minutes with the letter m or in seconds with s.
-Defaults to `30s`
+Icinga defaults to `15s`

 #### Class: `icinga2::feature::syslog`
 Enables or disables the `syslog` feature.